 I would have to open Google Drive in another browser tab.
 Go find the document in question.
 Click to export it as a .doc or .pdf.
 Go back to my Docusign tab to upload that doc.
 Browse for it on my computer, and upload.

 The second two layers of the hierarchy are about "experience" integration.
-They are where the inter-product experience actually expands beyond the two products that are integrated.
+They are where the cross-product experience actually expands beyond the two products that are integrated.
 This is where partnerships and technical integrations become the yin to the others yang.

 (Partnerships have something of a hierarchy too, and it is relevant to this topic.)

 Sometimes products integrate complex workflows that require implementation projects or heavy involvement form support and customer success teams.
 In these cases integrating the teams that work around two product, ultimately creating a unified culture, can take the inter-product experience to the next level.

 The team for product A must be trained to understand and work with product B, and vice versa.
 Both teams know that success for their shared user relies in working together.
 The user doesn't care who works for which company.
 The user has a job to do, and both teams must collaborate to help them accomplish this job.

 Integration is not just a technical concern--even though that's where most of the discussion starts and stops.
 When you start to integrate teams, you introduce training and process design challenges that traverse organizations.
 You also must begin to invest in the effort of creating a unified, shared culture that embodies that of both teams.